Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Measurement Matrices from Finite Geometries

-Similar to the ordering of rows, the columns of $H$ can also be ordered according to the parallel bundles in $EG(r, q)$.
-Hence, by deleting some row parallel bundles or column parallel bundles from $H$, and transposing the obtained submatrix if needed, we could construct a large amount of measurement matrices with various sizes.
-These will be illustrated by several examples in Section IV.
+where $H_i$ ($1\le i\le K$) is a $q^{r-\mu_{2}}\times n$ submatrix of $H$ corresponding to the $i$-th parallel $\mu_2$-flat bundle.
+Similarly, the columns of $H$, which correspond to all the $n$ $\mu_1$-flats, can also be ordered according to the parallel $\mu_1$-flat bundles in $EG(r, q)$.
+By deleting some rows or columns corresponding to the parallel bundles from $H$, and transposing the obtained submatrix if needed, we could construct a large amount of measurement matrices with various sizes.

-In this paper, we call $H$ or $H^T$ the first class of binary measurement matrices from finite geometry, and their punctured versions the second class of binary measurement matrices from finite geometry.